muzudho/tic-tac-toe-on-python/README.md

 # Tic tac toe on python

 ○×ゲームだぜ☆（＾～＾）

 ## How to make tic tac toe?

-The first thing you have to create is your motive.
-It is important to start with the appearance.

-* [ ] Create an empty look and model.
-  * [ ] Piece - "O", "X".
-  * [ ] Position - It's the board.
-  * [ ] Info - Computer search.

 During development, you may need to reproduce the behavior of your computer.
 It is difficult to compare the behavior.
 Instead, it is useful to get the logs and compare the logs.

-* [ ] Create a logger.
+* [ ] Log.
   * [ ] Write - Write to a file.
   * [ ] Print - Write and display.

+The first thing you have to create is your motive.
+It is important to start with the appearance.

+* [ ] Look and Model.
+  * [ ] Piece - "O", "X".
+  * [ ] Game result - Win/Draw/Lose.
+  * [ ] Position - It's the board.
+  * [ ] Search - Computer player search info.

 Let's enter commands into the computer.
+Create a command line parser.

-* [ ] Create a command line parser.
+* [ ] Command line parser.
   * [ ] Input.
   * [ ] Starts with.
   * [ ] Go next to.